Yipara logoYipara

 +

-No treatment kills ear mites truly "instantly" — most prescription treatments like selamectin or ivermectin kill adult mites quickly but require 2-3 weeks of continued treatment to eliminate eggs and larvae.
+No treatment kills ear mites truly "instantly" — most prescription treatments kill adult mites quickly but require 2-3 weeks of continued treatment to eliminate eggs and larvae.
 Your vet may prescribe topical ear drops, spot-on treatments, or oral medications.
 Avoid unproven home remedies — they often fail and delay proper treatment.

 What can be mistaken for an ear infection in cats?